-- Ireland returns student and staff data per calendar year; data for calendar year 2008 corresponds to the academic year 2007/08, thus the available dataset for Ireland is 2007/08-2018/19. - Wales provided funding data for direct public funding in 2018 and 2019 but not for the value of publicly subsidised loans, which needs to be added to obtain total public funding. - Northern Ireland provided funding data for direct public funding in 2018 but not for the value of publicly subsidised loans, which needs to be added to obtain total public funding. - Portugal, Romania and Turkey report academic staff numbers only. - Data updates that came too late to be included in the report graphs are nevertheless featured in the country sheets and in the online tool.
+- Ireland returns student and staff data per calendar year; data for calendar year 2008 corresponds to the academic year 2007/08. - Sweden returns calendar year figures. - Portugal and Turkey report academic staff numbers only. - Slovenia reports total staff numbers only. - Data updates that came too late to be included in the report graphs are nevertheless featured in the country sheets and in the online tool.